genicsblog/genicsblog.com/_posts/gouravkhunger/2022-04-03-how-to-create-a-pull-request-in-github-correctly.md

 A major aspect of open source is the ability to create and maintain a community of developers who collaborate on building software together.
 Collaboration is a key component of open source development!

 [Git](https://git-scm.com) and [GitHub](https://github.com) are popular open source collaboration tools.
 Git helps you keep track of changes to your code, and GitHub helps you share your code with others.
-In this article we will teach you how to create a pull request in GitHub in the correct way.
+In this article, we will teach you how to create a pull request in GitHub in the correct way.

 We will use this [demo repository](https://github.com/gouravkhunger/PRs-demo) to demonstrate the process on collaboration.
 Feel free to play with it and see how it works.
 Follow along with the tutorial below.